 Your house number should be clearly visible

 House numbers are so much more important than homeowners might think, points out Mike Gnitecki, a firefighter and paramedic with the Gladewater Fire Department in Texas.
 “Please make sure your house number is easily visible from the road.
 If you have a mailbox on the street, put your house number on that, and preferably in white lettering with a green background, which Gnitecki says is the easiest to read.
-Learn about an artist who’s painting homes affected by wildfire in California.

 “Wave us down!”